WarDrummer/dev-career-progression/README.md

   - [ ] Explain the difference between a stack and a queue
   - [ ] Explain the implementation of commonly used data structures in the current tech stack

 </details>

 ## <a name="core-journeyman"></a>Core (Journeyman)

+Performance problems and memory leaks aren't something that developers generally have to deal with everyday.
+However, having the skills in-house to deal with these complex issues is far cheaper than paying a consultant to quickly diagnose and resolve a problem that has end users in a panic.

 <details>
   <summary>Resources and Exercises</summary>